AlexCC93/readthedocs_test/docs/source/Installation and software setup.rst

    git push -u origin master

 Make sure that no empty folders are being pushed, to avoid error messages.
-Create a ``HelloWorld.txt`` file inside to push without problems.
+Create a ``HelloWorld.txt`` file inside the course code folder to push without problems.

 Running a Docker container
 --------------------------